jnozzi/cocoadev.com/markdown/FoundationCollections.md

 This is likely to be very impractical.
 However, creating a big array like this would be much more efficient than creating a lot of small objects, and an approach like this could be useful in a situation where lots of small objects are used and the overhead of the allocations is high.

-In general, General/ObjC objects are exactly like C structs, except you are aren't allowed to have a variable directly contain an object, only pointers to objects.
+In general, ObjC objects are exactly like C structs, except you are aren't allowed to have a variable directly contain an object, only pointers to objects.
 So you can do all the same stuff to objects as you can to structs, although that doesn't make it a good idea.

 ----